Lower the Boom Idiom Definition

 • Legislative bodies sometimes ‘lower the boom’ with laws and rules that aim to control business excesses.
 This ensures a fair environment for everyone involved.

-Related: Like a Fish Needs a Bicycle - Meaning, Usage & Examples
+Related: The Last Straw - Meaning, Usage & Examples

 The strength and relevance of this idiom in guiding talks, showing authority, and making sure people follow rules are well recognized.
 Its ability to fit many situations keeps “lower the boom” an important part of our language.
 It clearly communicates the importance and decisiveness of disciplinary actions.